heiinhei911/guesswhat-drawing/README.md

 # Guess What - Multiplayer Word Guessing Game

 A word-guessing multiplayer game that challenges players to guess a series of words based on the drawings from other players over multiple rounds
 Each player takes turns guessing or drawing after one another.
-The player with the highest score at the end of the game wins
+The player with the highest score at the end of the game wins.

-Check out my bullet board [https://heiinhei911.github.io/bulletin-board](https://heiinhei911.github.io/bulletin-board) to see tracked bugs of this project.
+Check out my bulletin board project [https://heiinhei911.github.io/bulletin-board](https://heiinhei911.github.io/bulletin-board) to see tracked bugs of this project.

 Demo GIF:

 ![Demo GIF](./client/assets/demo.gif)

-## Flowchart
+## Application Architecture

 ![flow diagram of guesswhat](./client/assets/flowdiagram.jpg)

 ## How to Play

-Firstly, start off by navigating to the website.
+Start off by navigating to the website.
 Once the page has loaded, you can enter your name in the "Enter your name:" field.
 After that, you can either create or join a room.

 ### Creating/Joining a Room